cubewise-code/tm1py-tales/_posts/2021-08-05-connection-checker.md

 troubleshooting in case of errors when connecting from TM1py to TM1.

-Motivation is to avoid writing the same code (yet easy) when experiencing connection issues and have a simple diagnostics of exceptional states already at hand.
+Motivation is to avoid writing the same code (yet easy) when experiencing connection issues and have a simple diagnostics of exceptional states  (e.g., wrong credentials, wrong port, TM1 not up and running, etc.) already at hand.

 ## About the Tool
 The tool was coded as a command line utility with a simple command line interface (CLI), for simplicity I decided to